pranjallk1995/GPU-Test/README.md

 ## Steps:

-1. Place the daemon.json in /etc/docker directory of WSL .
+1. Place the daemon.json in /etc/docker directory of WSL.

 2. Do ``` docker compose up -d ``` in the location the docker-compose.yaml is placed.